SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Privacy-Preserving Distributed Machine Learning

-\begin{enumerate}[Step 1] \item Set up parameters: The CRS server call $\mathsf{MKTFHE.SETUP}(1^\lambda)$ to generate the $mkparams$ and communicates with the participants on the expansion factor $q$, then sends the set of parameters and factors $\{mkparams,q\}$ to each participant and the cloud server. \item Preprocess and encrypt data: Each participant uses the expansion factor $q$ to zoom or round the origin data and uses the $mkparams$ to call $\mathsf{MKTFHE.KEYGEN}\left(mkparams\right)$ to generate their own secret key and public key, then utilizes their own secret key to encrypt the preprocessed data bit by bit by calling $\mathsf{MKTFHE.ENC}\left(m\right)$ and finally sends the public key and the ciphertext to the cloud server. \item Train ML models: The cloud server first expands the single key ciphertext from each participant to multi-key ciphertext, then uses the arithmetic operators like $\mathsf{MKADD}$, $\mathsf{MKSUB}$, $\mathsf{MKMUL}$, $\mathsf{MKDIV}$, and our new designed $Homogenizer$, $Compare\ Quads$ to train the model.
-In the end, the cloud server sends the ciphertext model to decryption party and all participants. \item Decrypt data: All the participants, the decryption party and the cloud server run the distributed decryption protocol together and the participants will get the plaintext in the end. \end{enumerate}
+We take two participants as examples.
+The steps of the whole scheme are shown in Fig.~\ref{FLM}: \begin{enumerate}[Step 1] \item Set up parameters: The CRS server call $\mathsf{MKTFHE.SETUP}(1^\lambda)$ to generate the $mkparams$ and communicates with the participants on the expansion factor $q$, then sends the set of parameters and factors $\{mkparams,q\}$ to each participant and the cloud server. \item Preprocess and encrypt data: Each participant uses the expansion factor $q$ to zoom or round the origin data and uses the $mkparams$ to call $\mathsf{MKTFHE.KEYGEN}\left(mkparams\right)$ to generate their own secret key and public key, then utilize their own secret key to encrypt the preprocessed data bit by bit by calling $\mathsf{MKTFHE.ENC}\left(m\right)$ and finally sends the public key and the ciphertext to the cloud server. \item Train ML models: The cloud server first expands the single key ciphertext from each participant to multi-key ciphertext, then uses the arithmetic operators like $\mathsf{MKADD}$, $\mathsf{MKSUB}$, $\mathsf{MKMUL}$, $\mathsf{MKDIV}$, and our newly designed \emph{homogenizer}, \emph{compare quads} to train the model.
+In the end, the cloud server sends the ciphertext model to the decryption party and all participants. \item Decrypt data: All the participants, the decryption party and the cloud server run the distributed decryption protocol together and the participants will get the plaintext in the end. \end{enumerate}